keboola/connection-docs/extractors/other/simple-aws-s3/index.md

  - `s3:ListBucket` to access all wildcard files
  - `s3:GetBucketLocation` to determine the S3 bucket region

-You can add the following Policy Document as an Inline Policy to an AWS user:
+You can add the following policy document as an inline policy to an AWS user:

 {% highlight json %}
 {